laurenconrad/devportal/laurentest4.md

 - The currency you use, such as dollars or Euros
 - The country your bank account is in
-- The applicable bank account details depending on your region IMAGE
+- The applicable bank account details depending on your region

+**Note**: Which settlement currency you can use depends on which country your business is registered in.
+And which bank account details you see depends on what settlement currency you use.
+See [this article](https://stripe.com/docs/connect/bank-debit-card-payouts#supported-settlement) for more information.

+IMAGE

 15. Click “Continue to Dashboard.”